“The customer is always right” is an old adage, but it’s still actively shaping the future of retail.

 Here, Nader Henin, AVP, Commerce at Interac and Melina Stathopoulos, Senior Product Lead for Retail Payments at Shopify share their thoughts on the evolution of consumer behaviour and ways businesses can cater to heightened expectations for an omnichannel experience.

-Interac Reports: Looking back on 2020 and forward to 2021, what trends are you watching in retail payments?
+Interac In The Know: Looking back on the last couple of years, what trends are you watching in retail payment processing?

 Nader Henin, Interac: The global pandemic has really changed consumer behaviour, where new ways of shopping and fast adoption of digital solutions, such as flexible payment options, a focus on contactless payments and digital wallets, were born out of necessity.
-Many of these behaviours will shape the retail industry in 2021.
+Many of these behaviours will shape the retail industry now and, in the future.

 Melina Stathopoulos, Shopify: The thing we’re looking at is the fact that now, more than ever before, consumers are in control.
 They vote with their wallets.